denniswon/agenthalo/docs/tools.md

 ## Example Tools

-For a complete example, refer to any tool in the `alphaswarm/tools/` directory.
+For a complete example, refer to any tool in the `newtonswarm/tools/` directory.
 Here are some examples:
-- Tool that fetches the USD price of a token with CoinGecko API: [GetUsdPrice](../alphaswarm/tools/core/get_usd_price.py)
+- Tool that fetches the USD price of a token with CoinGecko API: [GetUsdPrice](../newtonswarm/tools/core/get_usd_price.py)
-- Tool that uses Alchemy service: [GetAlchemyPriceHistoryBySymbol](../alphaswarm/tools/alchemy/alchemy_price_history.py)
+- Tool that uses Alchemy service: [GetAlchemyPriceHistoryBySymbol](../newtonswarm/tools/alchemy/alchemy_price_history.py)
-- Tool that uses LLM to analyze trading strategies: [AnalyzeTradingStrategy](../alphaswarm/tools/strategy_analysis/generic/generic_analysis.py)
+- Tool that uses LLM to analyze trading strategies: [AnalyzeTradingStrategy](../newtonswarm/tools/strategy_analysis/generic/generic_analysis.py)

 ## Support

 Need help?
 Check our [Discord](https://discord.gg/theoriq-dev) or open an issue on GitHub.

-Remember: Tools are a critical part of AlphaSwarm's ecosystem.
+Remember: Tools are a critical part of NewtonSwarm's ecosystem.
 Well-designed tools make the entire system more powerful and useful for everyone.